anchore/ci-tools/README.md

 ```

 Put a custom policy bundle in to your repo at .circleci/.anchore/policy_bundle.json
-Job will be marked a 'failed' if the Anchore policy evaluation fails
+Job will be marked as 'failed' if the Anchore policy evaluation gives 'fail' status
 ```
 version: 2.1
 orbs: